 Q: Can I get prints or instant photos?

 Absolutely.
 For prints, I'll provide one large print (up to 13x19) and ten smaller prints (up to 8x10) for each hour of collab shooting we do, and you can choose multiple smaller prints instead of a large one (e.g. you can substitute two 5x7s or four 4x5s for one 8x10).

 If you want instant photos to sell, let me know in advance so I can bring an instant camera and film with me.
 I'll pay for one 20-pack of film for each hour we shoot, and we can split them 50-50.
 Or, you can bring your own instant film and camera, I'll shoot them for you, and you can keep them all.

 I also love creating limited edition prints if that's something you're interested in.
 Typically, for limited editions, I'll keep the Artist Proof, give you an HC proof, and then we'll split the edition 50/50.
 I'll create certificates of authenticity for all the prints, will mount them in acid-free mats, and deliver them in a crystal bag ready for sale.
 I've written a blog post that explains more about limited edition prints if you want to know more.

 Q: Will you do collabs with multiple models?

 Absolutely!
 We'll just split the content equally.
 So, if there are two models, we'd split everything three ways instead of two.
-I'm also happy to include makeup artists, stylists, set decorators, riggers, or anybody else who makes a material contribution to the final images in the split.
+I'm also happy to include makeup artists, stylists, set decorators, riggers, or anybody else who makes a material contribution to the final images.

 Q: Do I have to bring identification to the shoot?